 Sometimes you have to buy things that aren’t very exciting or enjoyable.
 Gas, car repairs, and, of course, insurance all make the lackluster purchase list.

-Another item on the list that’s critical to staying safe in our cars is windshield wipers.
+Windshield wipers are another item on the list that’s critical to staying safe in our cars.
 Windshield wipers take a beating from the elements.
 Dirt, debris, and sunlight contribute to the breakdown of the wiper’s rubber blade.
 And if you’re like me and tend to forget about replacing them regularly, you can add neglect to that list.

-A few weeks ago, I replaced my driver’s side wiper with an inexpensive one.
-I figured why spend the money on something that doesn’t last long anyway?
-Unfortunately, on the way home from a volleyball tournament in Illinois, I experienced two hours of constant annoying wiper blade noise every time it scraped across my windshield.
-My family wasn’t amused since it was late and the noise was interfering with their beauty sleep.
+Once, I replaced my driver’s side wiper with an inexpensive one.
+I figured, why spend the money on something that doesn’t last long anyway?
+Unfortunately, I experienced two hours of constant annoying wiper blade noise every time it scraped across my windshield.

 Because of my recent experience, I did some research on wiper blades.
-Here is some information, as well as additional resources, to help you keep your windshield clean and your family happy and safe.
+Here is some information and additional resources to help you keep your windshield clean and your family happy and safe.

 Types of wiper blades

-Beam blades where introduced on luxury cars in the early 2000s.
-Beam blades aren’t attached to a metal frame so they’re more flexible and adhere to the curve of your windshield more efficiently, creating a better wipe.
+Beam blades were introduced on luxury cars in the early 2000s.
+Beam blades aren’t attached to a metal frame, so they’re more flexible and adhere to the curve of your windshield more efficiently, creating a better wipe.
 Because there’s no frame, snow and ice buildup are reduced.

 For a side-by-side comparison of these two wiper blades, check out Beam Blades Vs. Conventional Windshield Wipers.